kefrens/home-assistant-vigipool-installer/README.md

 This installer will configure Home Assistant to add the main features of the Vigipool application to your interface.

-List of Vigipool equipment compatible with the installer:
+List of Vigipool devices compatible with the installer:
 - Tild
 - Phileo VP
 - Ofix